- What are the key dates and when will I find out if my submitted abstract has been accepted?

 - How do I view the abstract I submitted?

 - Do I have to pay to attend if my abstract is accepted?

-- What are the abstract preparation guidelines?
+- What are the fees to attend the conference?

 - What are the presentation opportunities?

-- What are the speciality categories I can submit to?
+- What were the speciality categories?